-The management of the System is the responsibility of the 15 member Board of Trustees (Board).
-The Executive Director of the System is appointed by the Board and oversees the day to day administration with the assistance of a Deputy Director and other senior level staff.
+The management of the System is the responsibility of the fifteen member Board of Trustees (Board).
+The Chief Executive Officer of the System is appointed by the Board and oversees the day to day administration with the assistance five Senior Division Officers.